IdeasOnCanvas/Ashton/README.md

 ## Supported HTML Tags & Attributes

-As Ashton supports only tags which are necessary to persist to Attributes mentioned above, not all HTML tags are supported when converting `HTML` --> `AttributedString`.
+As Ashton supports only tags which are necessary to persist the attributes mentioned above, not all HTML tags are supported when converting `HTML` --> `AttributedString`.
 Basically, Ashton converts an AttributedString into a concatenation of `span`, `p` and `a` tags with style attributes.

 Supported HTML Tags:
 - [x] span